glebpopoff/TeamCity-2018.1-Setup-Guide/README-Linux-Ubuntu-Setup.md

 # TeamCity 2018.2.3 Linux (Ubuntu 18.04.2 LTS) Setup Guide
-The guide provides instructions on how to setup TeamCity 2018.2.3 server running on Ubuntu 18.04.2 LTS server and configure build jobs for a VueJS application (with TypeScript) and a .NET Core 2 Web API.
+The guide provides instructions on how to setup TeamCity 2018.2.3 server running on Ubuntu 18.04.2 LTS server and configure build jobs for a TypeScript VueJS application and a .NET Core 2 Web API.

 Requirements:
 - Linux distro.
 Suggested configuration: 4 vcpus, 16GB RAM
-- 2018.2.3
+- TeamCity 2018.2.3
 - Root-level access to the box via SSH
 - No need for RDC/GUI access to the server - everything can be accomplished over SSH